rtbrick/bngblaster/docs/_sources/routing/isis.rst.txt

 LSP Update Command
 ~~~~~~~~~~~~~~~~~~

-It is also possible to inject external LSP's using the ``isis-lsp-update``
+It is also possible to inject external LSPs using the ``isis-lsp-update``
 :ref:`command <api>`.

 The :ref:`command <api>` expects a list of hex encoded PDU's including